 Frank Blake was so inspired by President Bush's spirit of warm leadership that he continued this writing practice as Home Depot's CEO.
 Each Sunday he personally handwrote 200 notes, recognizing employees for their exceptional acts of unselfish customer service.
 Those coveted words of encouragement created an environment for employee engagement and commitment to Home Depot's customer experience.

 I hope you enjoyed your snack!

-Given the pervasive negative influences of social media, how would a personal, handwritten note from you inspire a positive connection with a valued employee or customer?
+How would a personal, handwritten note from you inspire a positive connection with a valued employee or customer?

 is a lifelong curious learner who believes a knowledge-first approach builds valuable client relationships.

 She is fueled by discovering the unexpected connections among technology, data, information, people and process.
 For more than four decades, Linda and Quest Technology Group have been their clients' trusted advisor and strategic partner.